-Pigs – More than half part of the French pig production is located in Brittany and generally, in the Western part of France.
-Pigs are purebred or from cross-breeding between three main breeds: Landrace, Large white, Pietrain.
+Pigs – More than half of the French pig production is located in Brittany and generally, in the Western part of France.
+Pigs are purebred or cross-breed between three main breeds: Landrace, Large white, Pietrain.

 We may also be able to assist with other farming types such as: